 A closeup of sautéed spinach with bacon and mushrooms in a white bowl.
 The red banner at the bottom reads paleo, keto, Whole30, and gluten-free.

 Once upon a time, you couldn’t eat bacon until your Whole30 was over.
-Nowadays, you can easily find Whole30-compatible —and delicious—bacon at most supermarkets, so you never need to take a break from bacon!
+Nowadays, you can easily find Whole30-compatible —and delicious—bacon at most supermarkets, so you never need to take a break from bacon.
 All joking aside, you just need a few bacon slices to elevate a standard pan of sautéed spinach to company-worthy fare.
+(Psst!
+If you’re not doing a Whole30, just use your favorite bacon brand.)

 An overhead shot of sautéed spinach with crispy bacon bits and cremini mushrooms